Kyriosity/read-write/README+/.net/README+/a.review/cs-drawbacks.md

-# C# - Drawbacks - Minority report
+# C# - Drawbacks - "Minority report"

 Art can be perfect, but not technology.
 With all its goodies __C#__ has downsides as bulky declarations of hierarchies, rigid interfaces, or restrained generics.